 The Company's financial statements are the responsibility of the Company's management and have been approved by the Board of Directors.
-The financial statements were prepared by the Company's management in accordance with Canadian generally accepted accounting principles.
+The financial statements were prepared by the Company's management in accordance with IFRS.
 The financial statements include certain amounts based on the use of estimates and assumptions.
 Management has established these amounts in a reasonable manner, in order to ensure that the financial statements are presented fairly in all material respects.